 About Dr. Mary Grant

-Dr. Grant earned a Ph.D. from the Heller School for Social Policy and Management at Brandeis University, a M.S. in Public Affairs from University of Massachusetts Boston, a B.A. in Sociology from MCLA/North Adams State University, and holds an honorary doctorate from Williams College.
+Dr. Grant holds a Ph.D. from the Heller School for Social Policy and Management at Brandeis University, a M.S. in Public Affairs from the John W. McCormack Institute of Public Affairs at University of Massachusetts Boston, a B.A. in Sociology from MCLA/North Adams State College, and an honorary doctorate from Williams College.